Construction and application of provable positive and exact cubature formulas: Introduction

 \subsection{Advantages and Pitfalls}

 The advantage of the positive and exact CFs discussed in the present work lies in their generality and simple construction.
 That said, they are neither minimal nor near-minimal.
-Hence, if the reader is only interested in a certain standard case for which efficient (near-)minimal CFs are readily available it is certainly advantageous to use these.
-The positive and exact CFs presented here, on the other hand, arguably find their greatest utility when a CF is desired for a non-standard domain, weight function, or function space.
+Hence, if the reader is only interested in a certain standard case for which efficient CFs are readily available it is certainly advantageous to use these.
+The positive and exact CFs presented here, on the other hand, find their greatest utility when a CF is desired for a non-standard domain, weight function, or function space.
 They might also be of advantage when one is given a fixed and prescribed set of (scattered) data points, which is often the case in applications.
 Finally, for reasons of computational efficiency, in general, we only recommend using LS-CFs in moderate dimensions (usually $d=1,2,3$).
 In higher dimensions, they--- like many other CFs---might fall victim to the curse of dimensionality \cite{bellman1966dynamic,kuo2005lifting}.
 Also see \cref{sec:error} for more details.
-Of course, this might depend on the underlying function space $\mathcal{F}_K(\Omega)$.
-In fact, it would be an interesting topic of future research to investigate if the choice of the function space $\mathcal{F}_K(\Omega)$ (e.\,g.\ using separable (low-rank) \cite{beylkin2009multivariate,chevreuil2015least} or sparse approximations \cite{chkifa2015breaking,cohen2015approximation,adcock2017compressed}) can remedy decreasing efficiency in high dimensions.
+Finally, the construction of the positive and exact CFs discussed here relies on knowledge of certain moments, which is discussed in \cref{rem:moments}.